dmcke5/DIY_VR/README.md

 ### Instructions

+#### Printing

-You'll need one of every part printed, except for these items that require multiples:
+First, you'll need one of every part printed, except for these items that require multiples:

 3x DIY VR Buckle

 2x DIY VR Lens Retainer

 2x DIY VR Thumbscrew Head

+There are print recomendations for most of the important parts in the video, except for the front cover.
+It's a difficult print to do well, and would ideally be printed back-side down with support interface material enabled.
+If you can't do multi-material prints, your next best bet would be to print it front-side down and just expect to do some cleanup on the front beveled edges.

+#### Electronics

+Only four connections are needed between the Arduino and the IMU, VCC, GND, SCL and SDA.
+If you decide not to use the PCB, you can just wire them manually as follows:

+Arduino  |  IMU
+VCC      |  VCC
+GND      |  GND
+D2       |  SDA
+D3       |  SCL